plumvillage/newsletter/src/en/articles/sr-dao-nghiem--poems.md

 Written in 2003.<br/>

 A week before we ordain, we have a ceremony formally requesting to receive the ten novice precepts.
 During this ceremony we offer a rose to Thay and to our spiritual ancestors.
 This poem expresses how I felt during that ceremony, my deep aspiration and the love in my being.

+<div class="divider"></div>

+{% image "article/sr-dao-nghiem/photo7e.jpg" %}

+<div class="verse"><p>At the death of my ancestors I shed tears of despair<br/>
+With mindfulness they have become a source of happiness<br/>
+where I stop to drink.<br/>
+In the silence I listen to the soft murmur of her melody<br/>
+And in letting go I discover, with joy, Life.<br/>
+In my steps I found my father<br/>
+A river became my mother<br/>
+My sister opened my heart and made my fear disappear<br/>
+My brother welcomed me to his land <br/>
+And shared his hell<br/>
+Near him I understood true humility<br/>
+To touch serenity.</p></div>

+This poem was written as an offering to all my ancestors, spiritual and genetic when I received the lamp transmission to become a Dharma teacher in 2011.
+Thay’s teachings have helped me to heal the suffering that I carried from seeing the suffering and experiencing the loss of many members of my family.

 </div>

 <article class="article-snow-falling-autumn">